Tamara Bleszynski: Early life

-Bleszynski's father is Zbigniew Błeszyński, who is of Polish descent, and her mother is Farida Gasik, of Sunda descent.
+Tamara Bleszynski was born on 25 December 1974 in Bandung, Indonesia to Zbigniew Błeszynski (d.
+28 November 2001), who was of Polish descent, and Farida Gasik, of Sunda descent.
+Her deceased brothers were Jurek (1956 - 2004) and Peter (1957 - 1997), her living brothers are Ryszard (b.
+1964) and David, and her sister was Teresa Bleszynski.
 She completed her education in Indonesia and subsequently in Perth, Australia.
 She has been interested in acting most of her life.
 She took extracurricular drama classes in junior high school and continued acting in high school.
 She obtained a bachelor's degree of Business Management in St Brigid's College Australia, but continued to be interested in acting, so she joined the Theatre Institute.

 Career

-On return to Indonesia, Bleszynski was noticed in a record store by Jay Subiyakto, who suggested she should become a model.
+On return to Indonesia, Tamara Bleszynski was noticed in a record store by Jay Subiyakto, who suggested she should become a model.
 She got a contract to advertise Lux, a beauty soap.

-Bleszynski began acting in soap operas with her appearance in Anakku Terlahir Kembali (1996) and its sequel, where she appeared with teen idol Desy Ratnasari.
+Tamara Bleszynski began acting in soap operas with her appearance in Anakku Terlahir Kembali (1996) and its sequel, where she appeared with teen idol Desy Ratnasari.
 Returning to acting after the birth of her child in 2000, she appeared in Doa Membawa Berkah (2000), directed by Ahmad Yusuf.
 She converted to Islam, and began appearing in religious soap operas.
-She played in Wah Cantiknya !!!
+She played in Wah Cantiknya!!!
 (2001) and Hikmah (2004), for which she won "Favorite Actress" at 2004 and 2005 Panasonic Awards.